OpenSidewalks/OpenSidewalks-Schema/README.md

 ### tags

 Tags are key-value pairs used to annotate metadata about the other data primitives.
-Both keys and values are typically textual, such as "highway" and "footway" in the `key=value` pair of `highway=footway`.
-By convention, tags are referred to by their parent `key=value` pairs, so to discuss footways one might start a topic on `highway=footway`.
+Both keys and values are typically textual, such as "subclass" and "footway" in the `key=value` pair of `subclass=footway`.
+By convention, tags are referred to by their parent `key=value` pairs, so to discuss footways one might start a topic on `subclass=footway`.

 Keys are an enum: they are pre-specified and only predefined keys should be used unless the schema is being extended for local or research purposes.
 The vast majority of values are also enums: prescribed categories of textual values.
 Some values may be numeric, such as the width of a sidewalk.

 Tags may follow nesting structures by conventions.
-For example, `highway=footway` defines a footway and `footway=sidewalk` designates that the type of footway is a sidewalk.
+For example, `subclass=footway` defines a footway and `footway=sidewalk` designates that the type of footway is a sidewalk.
 The strategy of reusing values as keys to further specify the category of the primary tag is known as subtagging.
 Another nesting strategy is to use namespaces,